 Many shops and cafes open seasonally, (traditionally from April to October) so be aware of this.
 Owing to the short daylight hours and the comparative lack of tourists during the winter, many of the locals go into hibernation, meaning the island is a lot quieter.

-During the winter months, accommodation options are fewer, with many hostels, hotels and self-catering guesthouses choosing to close until the tourist season rolls around again.
+During the winter months, accommodation options are fewer, with many Isle of Skye hostels, hotels and self-catering guesthouses choosing to close until the tourist season rolls around again.
 I’ve included a few recommended accommodation providers who open year-round later in the article.